Blind Man, Deaf Woman (1935)

 The film's title suggests themes of communication and perception, which are inherently apolitical and do not provide sufficient information to discern a specific political stance or ideological promotion.

-The movie's title highlights characters with disabilities, suggesting a focus on diversity.
-However, without specific casting details or narrative information, it is not possible to determine if there are explicit race or gender swaps of traditionally white roles, nor is there information to assess any specific critique of traditional identities within the storyline.
+The movie's title, 'Blind Man, Deaf Woman,' indicates a focus on characters with disabilities.
+However, without further details on casting choices or narrative content, it is not possible to assess if there are explicit race or gender swaps of traditionally white roles, or if the film critiques traditional identities or centers DEI themes.

 No information was provided regarding the plot, characters, or themes of 'Blind Man, Deaf Woman'.
 Consequently, an evaluation of its LGBTQ+ portrayal cannot be conducted based on the given input.